Flagrant Badassery

 • Hasn't heard of the exec method.

-• Copies and pastes poorly written regexes from the web, taking credit for this on the job.
+• Copies and pastes poorly written regexes from the web.

 2. Trained n00b

-• Uses regexes where methods like substr or indexOf would do.
+• Uses regexes where methods like slice or indexOf would do.

-• Uses modifiers like i and m needlessly.
+• Uses g, i, and m modifiers needlessly.

 • Uses [^\w] instead of \W.